Jimil1407/ML_FOR_PM/README.md

-# 📧 Ham-Spam Detection Model
+# 📧 Spam Detection Model

 Welcome to the **Ham-Spam Detection Model**!
 This project implements a spam detection system using the Naive Bayes algorithm to classify email messages as either 'ham' (not spam) or 'spam' (unwanted).
 It provides an efficient and accurate method for filtering out unwanted messages from your inbox.